Karl Brooks Heisey: Early life

 Heisey obtained a bachelor's degree in Applied Science from the College of Applied Science (Mining) at the University of Toronto in 1922.
 He was married to Alice Isabel Smith (1895–1968) in 1927.
+He had 3 sons Alan Milliken Heisey Sr., Lawrence Heisey and Karl Brooks Heisey Jr.

 Mining career

 As both a highly experienced pilot and mining engineer Heisey was well positioned to participate in the Red Lake and Kirkland Lake Gold Rushes in northern Ontario in the 1930s.
 Red Lake was inaccessible by road until 1947 when Ontario Highway 105 was constructed and the only access prior to then was by boat or plane.
 Kirkland Lake had no road access until 1937.

 Heisey engaged in geological surveys for the Ontario Ministry of Natural Resources between 1919 and 1922 in Kirkland Lake and West Shinintree and conducted magnetic surveys for discovery of gold with pyrrhotite iron.